jarun/buku/README.md

     $ buku --export path_to_bookmarks.html --tag tag 1, tag 2
 Once exported, import the html file in your browser.

+## Sync database across systems

+`buku` has the capability to import records from another `buku` database file.
+However, users with a cloud service client installed on multiple systems can keep the database synced across these systems automatically.
+To achieve this store the actual database file in a synced directory and create a symbolic link to it in the location where the database file would exist otherwise.
+For example, `$HOME/.local/share/buku/bookmarks.db` can be a symbolic link to `~/Dropbox/Public/bookmarks.db`.

 ## As a library